ideasonpurpose/developer-guidelines/README.md

 Very few of these rules are mandatory and we're open to discussion.

 Technology advances very quickly, especially on the web.
 This is a living document and we welcome suggestions, criticisms and alternatives.
-Please share your ideas and help make it easier for all of us to make great work together.
+Please share your ideas and help make it easier for all of us to make [great work][iop work] together.

 ### Definitions and Language